 I printed out some X-rays, and bought modroc to make plaster casts inspired by The Imagination Tree.
 See Anna’s post for full instructions.

-We talked about how X-rays are needed to see whether bones are fractured or not and how a plaster cast is used to hold broken bones correctly in place until they are healed.
+We talked about how X-rays are needed to see whether bones are fractured after an accident and how a plaster cast is used to hold broken bones correctly in place until they are healed.

-I made an easy light box, using a string of battery powered lights in a plastic box for us to view X-rays on which added another fun angle to our play, and really helped my girls visualise the inside of their hands and feet.
+I made an easy lightbox, using a string of battery powered lights in a plastic box for us to view X-rays on.
+This added another fun angle to our play, and helped my girls visualise the inside of their hands and feet.

 More science ideas for little ones